The Obsession for Competition

 And with the Condorcet Method?

 The Borda method can be seen as subjective, because the points are attributed to each the rank.
 To overcome this limitation, the Condorcet method can be used.
-This system enables users to obtain a consensus, that is to say to identify a choice which would fulfill the majority of voters’ expectations.
+This system enables users to obtain a consensus.
+That is to say to identify a choice which would fulfill the majority of voters’ expectations.
 The Condorcet method is based on a duel mechanism between each pair of contestants.
 The winner is the one who wins against each opponent.
 Open Agora’s products are based on this system.
 So, we have decide to determine the results of this competition if the Condorcet algorithm was used instead of Borda.
-Therefore, we have collected Eurovision’s detailed votes and then used our own algorithms to compute the results applying the Condorcet method.
+Therefore, we have collected Eurovision’s detailed votes.
+And then, we used our own algorithms to compute the results applying the Condorcet method.

 The analysis of Condorcet results for the Eurovision Song Contest: